platformio/platformio-docs/faq.rst

     sudo usermod -a -G plugdev $USER

 After this file is installed, physically unplug and reconnect your board.

+ImportError: cannot import name _remove_dead_weakref
+''''''''''''''''''''''''''''''''''''''''''''''''''''

+Windows users can experience this issue when multiple Python interpreters are installed in a system and conflict each other.
+The easy way to fix this problem is uninstalling all Python interpreters using Windows Programs Manager and installing them manually again.

+1. "Windows > Start Menu > Settings > System > Apps & Features", select
+   Python interpreters and uninstall them.
+2. Install the latest Python 2.7 interpreter, see :ref:`faq_install_python` guide
+3. Remove ``C:\Users\YourUserName\.platformio`` and ``C:\.platformio`` folders
+   if exist (do not forget to replace "YourUserName" with the real user name)
+4. Restart :ref:`pioide`.

 Package Manager
 ~~~~~~~~~~~~~~~